Contents

 Verification Materiality

-The threshold for Materiality, considering the totality of all omissions, errors, and mis-statements, is 5%, in accordance with Section 4.3 of the Isometric Standard.
+The threshold for Materiality, considering the totality of all omissions, errors, and mis-statements, is 5%, in accordance with the Materiality Section of the Isometric Standard.

-Verifiers should also verify the documentation of uncertainty of the GHG Statement, as required by Section 2.5.7 of the Isometric Standard.
+Verifiers should also verify the documentation of uncertainty of the GHG Statement, as required by the Uncertainty Accounting Section of the Isometric Standard.
 Qualitative Materiality issues may also be identified and documented, such as:14

 Site Visits